MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 # Working at MYOB

-The last part I would like to briefly talk about is where I work at which is MYOB.
+The last part I would like to briefly talk about is where I work at, MYOB.

-Since MYOB has made it possible for me to be here and for this venue to be made available I'm going to tell you a bit about them.
-I'm going to try and skip the sales pitch and give you a c
+I'm going to try and skip the sales pitch and give you a overall picture.

-MYOB stands for mind your own business and does largely payroll and accounting software for Australia and New Zealand.
-It also has development teams based in both New Zealand and Australia.
+MYOB stands for mind your own business - basically we do payroll and accounting software for Australia and New Zealand.

+We have development teams based in both Australia and New Zealand.
+With a total head count of 1400 people, and approximately 250 engineers spread across Melbourne, Syndey, Auckland and Christchurh.

-MYOB is going through a transformation from long-standing Australian based software provider of desktop software to a cloud accounting solutions platform for small to mid-tier businesses in Australia and New Zealand.
+Over the last few years MYOB has been going through a transformation from an software provider of desktop software to a cloud accounting solutions platform for small to mid-tier businesses in Australia and New Zealand so while we have a lot of legacy systems, we also have a lot of new stuff.

+Generally at MYOB we have small teams of between 4 - 8 people.
+Teams are cross functional in the sense that you will have people with strong analysis, development and testing skills in a team.

-My team works on a system called our Practice Online System, which is basically a portal for Accoutnants wanting to oversee the state of each of their clients businesses.
-Engineering across MYOB is broken up into some 35+ teams.
-For instance my team is working closely with a team in Melbourne around the practice online system, and it is not uncommon for me to pop over to Australia every few months.
+My team works on a system called our Practice Online System, which is a portal for Accoutnants wanting to oversee the state of each of their clients businesses across MYOB's accounting systems.
+We work closely with a team in Melbourne around the practice online system, so it is not uncommon for me or someone from my team to pop over to Australia every few months.
+And for instance the current tech stack we use in my team is C# for our backend services, Node as a proxy with React on the front end, so we generally are comfortable to a certain degree on Linux & Windows.

 In Auckland in the Practice Online space we have a strong focus on Extreme Programming practices.
-Things like pair programming, Mob Programming, Test Driven Development are important for us and in generaly teams use practices like Scrum or Kanban as a framework to operate in.
+Things like pair programming, Mob Programming, Test Driven Development, test automation, software craftmanship are important for us and generaly teams use practices like Scrum or Kanban as a framework to operate in.

 I've found working at MYOB to be extremely satisfying.
 I'm working with some of the most talented engineers I have worked with up to now and we are given a lot of autonomy to figure out the best way to create software.

-That said, we are not perfect - sometimes we get things wrong and we are getting better with time.
+That said, we are not perfect - sometimes we get things wrong.

-We are currently growing our engineering capability, so if you are considering working in either New Zealand or Australia and would like to find out more about MYOB, I've got brochures at the back of the room which you can take which have more info about MYOB.

-We are looking for talented
-* Business Analysts,
-* Developers & DevOps Engineers,
-* Quality Analysts
-* Development Leads
-* Agile Coaches
-* UX & UX Reasearchers & Visual Designers

-If you are interested in any of these positions or would just like to find out more please take a brochure, or even email me and I will put you in touch with a Digital Talent Advisor.
+If you are interested in finding out more about MYOB please take a brochure, or email me and I will make sure you are put in touch with a Digital Talent Advisor.

 Before we go to questions let me just finish off with the MYOB video.